Charles Lauritsen: Weapons development

 In 1940, more than a year before the U.S. entered World War II, Lauritsen began work on weapons and weapons design.
 His initial work was on the design and development of the proximity fuze, but for most of the war he ran a large program at Caltech that developed and manufactured a variety of rocket weapons, mostly for the Navy.
 In this connection he helped found the Naval Ordnance Test Station (now The Naval Air Warfare Center, Weapons Division, China Lake, with a laboratory bearing his name) at Inyokern, California.
 In the last months of the war, he helped in the American efforts to design and build an atomic bomb, including development of the "pumpkin bomb", a high explosive copy of the Fat Man bomb.

 He continued his weapons work in the years following the war, and much of his work was classified.
 Among the projects in which he participated were Project Hartwell, Project Charles, Project Michael, and Project Vista.
 During the Korean War he was at the front lines just after the Inchon landings observing and evaluating American weaponry for the Defense Department.
 He served as an adviser to the U.S. government and as a member of many committees and other groups.

-After a lengthy struggle with cancer, he died on April 13, 1968.
+After a lengthy struggle with cancer, he died on April 13, 1968, aged 76.